A Learning Platform Designed for Local Leaders in the Global South

 Philanthropy University is a nonprofit that believes in transforming global development from the ground up.
-Guided by the UN’s Sustainable Development Goals, Philanthropy University sees a world where local civil society organizations in the Global South have the knowledge, resources, and support they need to effectively address development challenges.
-Philanthropy University believes that local leaders are uniquely positioned to address the most relevant challenges in their communities; yet they often lack access to knowledge and mentorship, limiting their ability to thrive, and resulting in many organizations closing their doors before reaching their full potential.
+Guided by the UN’s Sustainable Development Goals, Philanthropy University sees a world where leaders in the Global South have the knowledge, resources and support they need to effectively improve their local communities.
+Philanthropy University believes that local leaders are uniquely positioned to address the most relevant challenges in their communities; yet they often lack access to knowledge and mentorship, limiting their ability to thrive and resulting in many organizations closing their doors before reaching their full potential.

 Philanthropy University’s first iteration of the “University” attracted 220,000 learners to their platform and online courses.
-However, it became clear that aspects of the platform were not tailored to serve the needs of their target audience in the Global South, and they were consequently facing problems with platform adoption and course completion.
-Philanthropy University came to Exygy with a desire to redesign their learning platform to make it more user-centered, scalable, and effective.
+However, it became clear that while they were attracting users, users were not staying on the platform long and courses were not being completed.
+Philanthropy University came to Exygy with a desire to redesign their learning platform to make it more sticky, user-centered, scalable, and effective.

-Philanthropy University also had a need to revamp their organization model to better operate all aspects of an online university to support their product, which included coordinating between course authoring, operations, and community management teams.
+Philanthropy University also recognized that they had built an effective philanthropic organization, but not an effective digital first organization.
+They saw a need to revamp their organization model to better operate within all aspects of an online university.
+Philanthropy University needed to reorganize in a way that better supported its digital product and coordination between its course authoring, operations, and community management teams.

-Armed with the research and discovery findings, our team created detailed personas that highlighted the learners’ motivations, habits, needs and challenges.
-The personas helped us ground ourselves in users’ needs, and served as an informational basis to create user journeys and low fidelity wireframes, which we turned into clickable prototypes to conduct user testing on.
+Armed with research and discovery findings, our team created detailed personas that highlighted the learners’ motivations, habits, needs and challenges.
+The personas helped us ground ourselves in users’ needs, and served as an informational basis to create user journeys and low fidelity wireframes.
+The wireframes became clickable prototypes which then enabled us to move into user testing.

 Remote user testing in Kenya and Nigeria: The Philanthropy University team helped us recruit and schedule tests with users in Kenya and Nigeria.
 Remote testing helped us uncover usability issues, identify non-intuitive interactions, and validate language with users who were not native english speakers.
 These tests produced culturally relevant insights that wouldn’t be possible to replicate if conducted with users in the US.